Indifference pricing of pure endowments in a regime-switching market model: Modeling framework

-These conditions are satisfied if, for instance, the coefficients of the SDE \eqref{y} fulfill the classical Lipschitz and sublinear growth conditions, see e.g. \citep{GIHMSKOR}.
+These conditions are satisfied if, for instance, the coefficients of the SDE \eqref{y} fulfill the classical Lipschitz and sublinear growth conditions, see e.g. \citet{GIHMSKOR}.

 We observe that, the mortality rate of the insured is generally different from that of its age cohort.
-However, to keep the framework tractable we consider individuals subjected to the same stochastic hazard rate, as e.g. in \citep{LUDYOUNG}.
+However, to keep the framework tractable we consider individuals subjected to the same stochastic hazard rate, as e.g. in \citet{LudkowskiYoung2008}.